Contract Risks: Top 4 Challenges and How to Mitigate Them

 Noncompliance can lead to costly fines or breaches of contracts that can break trust and damage relationships.
 Obviously, contract compliance is more than just legal rules to adhere to.
 It’s a core function of maintaining or increasing savings, a way to establish a good reputation and ensure a well-respected brand.

-An easy way to do this is through the visibility factors mentioned above.
-Contracts need to be viewed and approved by the necessary parties to maintain compliance.
+A good way to ensure compliance is through proper visibility into agreements.
+Contracts must be viewed and approved by the necessary parties to maintain compliance.
 It is also important to come up with an approach for monitoring any modifications in regulations and for understanding how to comply with these new regulations in the future.
 Analytics and technology should be used to assess and mitigate contract risk.

 Even with completely automated systems, laws and rules still change.
 It’s important for all teams, especially Legal, to keep up with current regulations to ensure that companies are working within the correct local and global rules.
 Establishing compliance ownership clarifies processes and ensures that all parties know what is expected of them.